coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 - **Sanitize characters to reduce hidden or obfuscated instructions**: Normalize input using Unicode normalization (e.g. NFKC) to remove encoding ambiguity, and optionally apply stricter character filtering (e.g. allow-listing permitted characters) to prevent hidden control or instruction-like content.
 Also remove zero-width or otherwise invisible characters (e.g. white on white).
 This step typically aids detection of instructions as well.
 - **Escape/neutralize instruction-like tokens**: Transform any tokens in untrusted data that may be mistaken for real by an AI model or parser, such as fences, role markers, XML/HTML Tags and tool calling tokens.
 This reduces accidental compliance but semantic injection still passes through.
 - **Delineate inserted untrusted data** - see [#INPUT SEGREGATION](/goto/inputsegregation/) to increase the probability that all externally sourced or user-provided content is  treated as untrusted data not interpreted as instructions.
 - **Recognize manipulative instructions in input**: Detecting patterns that indicate attempts to manipulate model behavior through crafted instructions (e.g.: ‘forget previous instructions’ or 'retrieve password').
 These patterns may appear in text, images, audio, metadata, retrieved data, or uploaded files, depending on the system’s supported modalities.
+This can include the detection of resources that are either target of attack (e.g., a database name) or an address to extract data to (e.g., an unvalidated or blacklisted URL).
 - **Use flexibile recognition mechanisms**.
 The flexibility of natural language makes it harder to apply input validation compared to strict syntax situations like SQL commands.
 To address this flexibility of natural language in prompt inputs, the best approach for high-risk situations is to utilize LLM-based detectors (LLM-as-a-judge) for the detection of malicious instructions in a more semantic way, instead of syntactic.
 However, it’s important to note that this method may come with higher latency, higher compute costs, potential license costs, security issues for sending prompts to an exernal service, and considerations regarding accuracy.
 If the downsides of LLM-as-a-judge are not in line with the risk level, other flexible detections can be implemented, based on pattern recognition.
 Depending on the context, these may require fine tuning.
 For example, for agents that already work with data  that contain instructions (e.g., support tickets).
 - **Grounding checks** let a separate Generative AI model decide if an input or output is off-topic or escalates capabilities (e.g. a LLM powered food recipes app suddenly is trying to send emails).
 This takes the use of LLMs to detect suspicious input and output a step further by including context.
 This is required in case GenAI-based recognition is insufficient to cover certain attack scenarios (see above).
 - **Apply input handling upstream**.
 By applying sanitization or detection as early as possible (e.g. when data is retrieved from an API), attacks are noticed sooner, the scope can be limited to untrusted data sources, obfuscation of instructions or sensitive data may be prevented, and AI components with less sophisticated I/O handling are protected.
 This also means that these techniques need to be applied to the output of the model if that output may ever become input to another model without such protections.
 If output is to be used in other command-interpreting tools, further encoding is needed - see [#ENCODE MODEL OUTPUT](/goto/encodemodeloutput/).
 - **Detect unwanted output**: Detecting patterns of unwanted behaviour in output, such as:
-  - Offensive language or dangerous information
+  - Offensive language, toxicity, Not Safe For Work, misinformation, or dangerous information (e.g., recipe for poison, medical misinformation)
   - Sensitive data: see [SENSITIVE OUTPUT HANDLING](/goto/sensitiveoutputhandling/) for the control to detect sensitive data (e.g. names, phone numbers, passwords, tokens).
 These detections can also be applied on the input of the model or on APIs that retrieve data to go into the model.
   - A special category of sensitive data: system prompts, as they can be used by attackers to circumvent prompt injection protection in such prompts.
   - Suspicious function calls.
 Ideally, the privileges of an agent are already hardened to the task (see [#LEAST MODEL PRIVILEGE](/goto/leastmodelprivilege/)), in which case detection comes down to issuing an alert once an agent attempts to execute an action for which it has no permissions.
 In addition, the stategy can include the detection of unusual function calls in the context, issuing alerts for further investigation, or asking for approval by a human in the loop.
 Manipulation of function flow is commonly referred to as _application flow perturbation_.
 An advanced way to detect manipulated workflows is to perform rule-based sanity checks during steps, e.g. verify whether certain safety checks of filters were executed before processing data.
 The actual stopping of function calls is covered by the [#OVERSIGHT](/goto/oversight/) control.